decentralized-identity/sidetree/docs/spec/patches.md

 ### Standard Patch Actions

-The following set of standard _Patch Actions_ are specified to help align on a common set of _Patch Actions_ that provide a predictable usage patter across Sidetree-based DID Method implementations.
+The following set of standard _Patch Actions_ are specified to help align on a common set of _Patch Actions_ that provide a predictable usage pattern across Sidetree-based DID Method implementations.

 #### `add-public-keys`